 Growing Coffee in Florida

-While it may not be grown commercially in Florida, that doesn’t mean that people aren’t giving coffee a go.
+While it may not be grown commercially in Florida, that doesn’t mean that people are not giving coffee a go.
 At home, many are growing their own Arabica or Robusta coffee with great success.
 A lot of this success is thanks to the temperature in Florida.

 It’s also important to remember that coffee plants shouldn’t be exposed to direct sunlight.
 In normal growing situations, the plants are normally protected by other trees and the canopies they create.
 With the intense summers in Florida, this may be difficult but should be doable.
 You also need to keep your soil in mind.
 Coffee plants like acidic soil with good drainage.
 If you’re growing a small plant inside your home, make sure to choose the right pot.
 If doing so outside, test your soil before getting started.